grecodavide/file_browser.nvim/README.md

 - preview scrolling

 ## WIP
-- [ ] Create file action (currently only if there is no match for the prompt).
+- [x] Create file action (currently only if there is no match for the prompt).
 Should also support nesting
+- [x] Delete file action
-- [ ] Delete file action
+- [ ] Move/rename action
-- [ ] User customization for mappings (could be a cool idea to have a table inside `Actions`, from mode/mapping to action)
+- [x] User customization for mappings
 - [ ] (optional) give ability to directly edit results